EaterOA/fortunebot/README.md

 You must also configure fortunebot by renaming /var/lib/fortunebot/fortunebot.conf.example to fortunebot.conf, and editing whatever settings you want inside.
-Any missing settings will default to the same configuration in the example, EXCEPT for server and channels, which must be read from the config file.
+All settings under Connect must be present, but the Script settings are not critical.
+Any missing settings for a particular script will simply prevent that script from loading.

 If you don't have admin privileges, unfortunately you still need to find some way to install the fortunebot python package. virtualenv works great.
 After you